olajumoke-debby/medical-insurance-project/README.md

 # Regression_Models-project
-Develop and refine linear regression models to predict cost of medical insurance and also house sales in USA.
+Develop and refine linear regression models to predict house sales in King County, USA between 2014 and 2015.
-Several Python libraries are used in Google Colab environment to carry out these analysis.
+Perform exploratory data analysis.
+Evaluate, refine and develop the model.
+Perform Ridge regression for polynomial feature models.